 Costs, time, deadlines — you can use your negotiating skills to help save money and keep things moving, along with building relationships with other industry pros.
 You’ll also negotiate with team members, a soft skill that all construction managers need to leverage.

-While this is a small portion of a very important list, project managers can take the first step towards commercial construction success by partnering with pros (like GS&S) they can trust.
+While this is a small portion of a very important list, project managers can take the first step towards commercial construction success by partnering with pros (like G. S. & S. Construction) they can trust.
 Avoid wasting time and money and get the clarity you need for commercial building success.
 Let’s talk more!